Should Part-Time Consultants Have a Leave Policy or Just Make Up Hours? Seeking Advice!

 saswatabanerjee

-If you do not want them to lose the wages, or need to get the work done anyway, then you can ask them to do longer hours the next day to cover up
+If someone needs to take leave, they will not get paid for that day or those hours.
+If you do not want them to lose wages or if the work needs to be completed regardless, you can ask them to work longer hours the following day to make up for it.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute